alicnik/shuttle/README.md

 - Netlify Functions
 - Netlify hosting and DNS
 - Planetscale
+- Remix
+- React

 ## What can it do?

-At the moment, it provides a wrapper around the Sendgrid Inbound Parse Webhook.
-Any email sent to `<userId>@shuttle.email` causes that user to be automatically created and that email to be stored in a `shuttle_db` database hosted on Planetscale.
-You can these use the API to retrieve the emails sent to a given user.
+Shuttle is a simple email testing app.
+Any emails sent to `<whatever>@shuttle.email` will automatically create that user and store the email in the database.
+You can then view the emails sent to that user by visiting `https://shuttle-app.netlify.com/<whatever>`.
+Alternatively, you can view the last email sent to that user by visiting `https://shuttle-app.netlify.com/api/<whatever>/last`.

 ## API